-The Council's processes ensure that priority actions are identified and then embedded into Divisional Plans and individual staff Performance and Development Reviews(PDRs).
-The Council's Performance Management Team is deployed to challenge services in developing the Divisional Plans, SMART Action Plans and Targets.
+The Council's processes ensure that priority actions are identified and then embedded into Divisional and Personal Development Plans.
+Corporate resources are deployed to challenge services in developing the Divisional Plans, SMART Action Plans and Targets.
 Regular reporting to officers and members ensures that these actions are delivered.
 Members make difficult decisions and keep their focus on achieving priorities.

-- 2.3.1 The Key Policies and Actions paper headlines the priorities for the forthcoming year in terms of: - Policy Developments; - Service Improvements; and - Key Projects. - 2.3.2 Performance Management Officers act in a challenging role to services in developing Divisional Plans, ensuring that SMART action plans and targets are developed and take account of the Key Policies and Actions priorities, Equalities and Risk Management. - 2.3.3 The Council recognises that the same degree of rigour and robustness needs to be applied to the LSP framework.
-It is the aim of the Council to extend its performance management framework arrangements to monitor the new Sustainable Community Strategy and the agreed actions that flow from it. - 2.3.4 Members keep track on the progress of the Key Policies and Actions through a quarterly performance monitoring report.
+2.3.1 The Key Policies and Actions paper headlines the priorities for the forthcoming year in terms of:

+- Policy Developments;

+- Service Improvements; and

+- Key Projects.

+2.3.2 Performance Management Officers act in a challenging role to services in developing Divisional Plans, ensuring that SMART action plans and targets are developed and take account of the Key Policies and Actions priorities, Equalities and Risk Management.

+2.3.3 The Council recognises that the same degree of rigour and robustness needs to be applied to the LSP framework.
+It is the aim of the Council to extend its performance management framework arrangements to monitor the new Sustainable Community Strategy and the agreed actions that flow from it.

+2.3.4 Members keep track on the progress of the Key Policies and Actions through a quarterly performance monitoring report.
 They take difficult decisions when necessary to ensure priorities are delivered.
-For example, a priority is the extension of the Cherry Orchard Jubilee Country Park where, despite objections from the landowner, a Compulsory Purchase Order has been issued to realise the extension. - 2.3.5 Additionally members receive regular reports on progress being made to implement decisions.
-This is a constructive process that allows members to hold officers to account and reinforces the political decision making process - 2.3.6 An internal audit of the PDR process conducted in 2005/6 identified that some targets did not meet SMART criteria and there was some lack of adherence to the process timetable.
-Appropriate recommendations were implemented and subsequent monitoring and a recent follow up audit both show significant improvement in the quality of targets and compliance with process.
+For example, a priority is the extension of the Cherry Orchard Jubilee Country Park where, despite objections from the landowner, a Compulsory Purchase Order has been issued to realise the extension.

+2.3.5 Additionally members receive regular reports on progress being made to implement decisions.
+This is a constructive process that allows members to hold officers to account and reinforces the political decision making process.